DataDog/temporal-worker-controller/README.md

 keep workflow executions pinned to workers running compatible code.

-This project aims to provide automation which simplifies the bookkeeping around tracking which worker versions still have active workflows, managing the lifecycle of versioned worker deployments, and calling Temporal APIs to update task queue version sets when workers are updated.
+This project aims to provide automation which simplifies the bookkeeping around tracking which worker versions still have active workflows, managing the lifecycle of versioned worker deployments, and calling Temporal APIs to update the default version after a deployment.

 ## Features

-- [x] Registration of new task queue version sets
+- [x] Registration of new worker versions
 - [x] Creation of versioned worker deployment resources
 - [x] Deletion of unreachable worker deployments
+- [x] Manual, Blue/Green, and Progressive rollouts of new worker versions
 - [ ] Autoscaling of worker deployments
-- [ ] Automated merging of compatible version sets
+- [ ] Automated rollover to compatible worker versions
+- [ ] Canary analysis of new worker versions
-- [ ] Optional cancellation after timeout for workflows on old version sets
+- [ ] Optional cancellation after timeout for workflows on old versions
-- [ ] Passing `ContinueAsNew` signal to workflows on old version sets
+- [ ] Passing `ContinueAsNew` signal to workflows on old versions

 ## Usage

 In order to be compatible with this controller, workers need to be configured using these standard environment
 variables:

+- `WORKER_BUILD_ID`
-- `WORKER_BINARY_CHECKSUM`
+- `TEMPORAL_HOST_PORT`
 - `TEMPORAL_TASK_QUEUE`
 - `TEMPORAL_NAMESPACE`